RoopkamalDhindsa/shopify-extensibility-payment-customizations/README.md

-# Shopify App Template - Remix
+# Shopify extensibility payment customization App Template - Remix

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.

 <!-- TODO: Uncomment this after we've started using the template in the CLI -->
 <!-- Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template). -->

-## Quick start
+## Step 1: Setup Shopify app and install it on dev store

 ### Prerequisites

 1. You must [download and install Node.js](https://nodejs.org/en/download/) if you don't already have it.
-1. You must [create a Shopify partner account](https://partners.shopify.com/signup) if you don’t have one.
+2. You must [create a Shopify partner account](https://partners.shopify.com/signup) if you don’t have one.
-1. You must create a store for testing if you don't have one, either a [development store](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store) or a [Shopify Plus sandbox store](https://help.shopify.com/en/partners/dashboard/managing-stores/plus-sandbox-store).
+3. You must create a store for testing if you don't have one, either a [development store](https://help.shopify.com/en/partners/dashboard/development-stores#create-a-development-store) or a [Shopify Plus sandbox store](https://help.shopify.com/en/partners/dashboard/managing-stores/plus-sandbox-store).

 <!-- TODO Make this section about using @shopify/app once it's added to the CLI. -->